tkubica12/ai-demos/transformer/README.md

 - GPT2 124M with downloaded weights
 - GPT2 124M trained from scratch using our data
 - GPT2 124M finetuned with out data
+- GPT2 124M with downloaded weights + in-context
+- GPT2 XL 1,5B finetuned with out data
-- GPT2 124M with downloaded weights + in-context learning
+- GPT2 XL 1,5B with downloaded weights + in-context learning